 I know, I get it, and I thought the exact same thing – oatmeal is oatmeal.
 How is it going to help my child’s itchy, dry, eczema skin?
-So to satisfy my scientific pharmacist self, I started researching the clinical evidence and research available (that kept me busy for awhile!) and after those late night study sessions, I decided to jump right in.
+To satisfy my scientific pharmacist self, I started researching the clinical evidence and research available (that kept me busy for a while!) and after those late night study sessions, I decided to jump right in.
 Or rather… I stepped into the oatmeal bath carefully holding my little boy and hoping with every bit of my heart and soul for something to wash away the pain of his suffering and ease my guilt.

 Why can an oatmeal bath be effective for eczema and dry, itchy skin?